vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/cardiology/cardiology-autonomics-and-orthostatics.md

 - Orthostatic vitals signs (checking supine, sitting, and standing with 5-minute wait in each position)
 - Volume status exam
-- Labs: CBC, CMP, EKG, TSH, B12, , LFTs,
+- Labs: CBC, CMP, EKG, TSH, B12, , LFTs
 - Consider SPEP/UPEP, paraneoplastic panel, autonomic function testing depending on clinical context
-- Autonomic Function Testing: Available at 4:15pm Tues, Wed, Thurs NPO 4 hours prior
-- Hold oral pressors and antihypertensives 12 hours prior

 ## Management
 - Conservative:
     - TED hose and abdominal binder for ambulation
     - Drink 16oz of fluid 15 min prior to standing
     - If they have supine HTN, keep HOB 30-45 degrees at all times
     - Add 2.3-4.6g of salt per day to diet (if no contraindications)
     - Avoid high temperatures (which cause peripheral vasodilation)
-- Supine HTN therapies: transdermal nitroglycerin (preferred);
-    minoxidil, hydralazine, or clonidine in select patients

-Orthostatic hypotension pharmacologic therapies
+- Pharmacologic therapies (see table):

 <table>
 <colgroup>